PHOTO GALLERY | Read and 'rock': Children's book festival returns to big crowd

 It was a long time coming.

-The 2020 festival was cancelled due to the arrival of COVID-19 pandemic in 2020.
+The 2020 festival was canceled due to the arrival of the COVID-19 pandemic in 2020.

 Organizers made the 2021 festival virtual, “but there’s nothing like being here in person,” Belardi acknowledged.

+Johnstown-area residents apparently agreed, as approximately 4,400 of them attended the festival over the two-day weekend, she said.

-Presented by The Learning Lamp and First Summit Bank, the two-day festival was launched in 2009 to offer the region's children to an interactive literacy experience.
+Presented by The Learning Lamp and 1st Summit Bank, the two-day festival was launched in 2009 to offer the region’s children to an interactive literacy experience.

-In the years since, that has meant connecting them with authors and illustrators from some of their favorite books, as well as cartoonists and storytellers.
+In the years since, that has meant connecting them with authors and illustrators behind some of their favorite books, as well as cartoonists and storytellers.
+This year was no exception.

 “I love Pete,” Emily said.
 “He’s so unique.”

-Belardi said Wes Tank, known for his StoryRaps on YouTube and the children-focused app, Kidoodle TV, was also a huge hit Saturday.
+Belardi said Wes Tank, known for his StoryRaps on YouTube and the children-focused app Kidoodle TV, was also a huge hit over the weekend.

 “We had some really big-named talent this year – and I definitely think that helped (welcome festival fans back),” she said.